software-development-project-1/software-development-project-1.github.io/material/git-branches.md

 >
 > 1. Create a pull request for your branch by following [these](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request) instructions.
 > 2. Take a look at some other team member's pull request and conduct a code review.
 Check the changes introduced by the pull request in GitHub.
 Pull the branch from GitHub to your local computer and take a look at the changes.
 If everything looks good, add a comment, such as "Looks good to me", for the pull request in GitHub
-> 3. Once you have received a comment from a team member for your pull request, merge it to the main branch by following [these](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/incorporating-changes-from-a-pull-request/merging-a-pull-request) instructions.
+> 3. Once you have received a comment from a team member for your pull request, merge it into the main branch by following [these](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/incorporating-changes-from-a-pull-request/merging-a-pull-request) instructions.
 If the branch has conflicts with the main branch, check the section below

 ### Resolving conflicts in branches

 If the pull request can't be automatically merged due to conflicts, we'll need to solve them manually.
-First, switch to main branch and pull the latest changes:
+First, switch to the main branch and pull the latest changes:

 ```bash
 git checkout main
 git pull
 ```

-Then, switch to your branch and merge the main branch on to it:
+Then, switch to your branch and merge the main branch into it:

 ```bash
 git checkout <name-of-my-branch>